The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 The Road trip vehicle prep and recommended service webpage includes things people can do without paying a mechanic.

 Besides the chains, do you also need new wiper blades, deicing fluid for the windshield washer tank, a windshield scraper or deicer?
-Pack something to kneel on when you are putting the chains on.
 Is it time for new antifreeze or a brake job?
 Do the defroster and heater actually function?
 Do you know how to use your jack and is it still in the car?

 CSAA or other Auto Association memberships usually give you (or maybe your parent?) free maps.